proxmox/ceph/ceph/doc/install/manual-deployment.rst

-  For example, when you run multiple clusters in a `federated architecture`_, the cluster name (e.g., ``us-west``, ``us-east``) identifies the cluster for the current CLI session. **Note:** To identify the cluster name on the command line interface, specify the a Ceph configuration file with the cluster name (e.g., ``ceph.conf``, ``us-west.conf``, ``us-east.conf``, etc.).
+  For example, when you run multiple clusters in a `federated architecture`_, the cluster name (e.g., ``us-west``, ``us-east``) identifies the cluster for the current CLI session. **Note:** To identify the cluster name on the command line interface, specify the Ceph configuration file with the cluster name (e.g., ``ceph.conf``, ``us-west.conf``, ``us-east.conf``, etc.).
   Also see CLI usage (``ceph --cluster {cluster-name}``).